bnb-chain/example-hub/typescript/bnbchain-discord-notifications/README.md

-# 🔁 Moralis → Discord PingPong Stream
+# 🔁 BNB Chain → Discord PingPong Stream

 This Firebase Functions project listens for `Pinged` and `Ponged` events from a smart contract via Moralis Streams, decodes logs using the ABI, and forwards only confirmed events to a Discord Webhook.